TheAxnJaxn/VinoBueno/docs/schema.md

 url_thumb       | string    | not null
 imageable_id    | integer   | not null
 imageable_type  | string    | not null
+- Polymorphic association so images can be for wines or users
+- imageable_type: "User/Wine" - tells it which table to look in
+- imageable_id: pseudo-foreign key - matches Class table id
+- User images is a bonus phase, but want DB set up for that now

 ## reviews